 A wise African proverb states: “It takes a village to raise a child.”
-What this proverb summarises so neatly is that it takes an entire community, people from all walks of life to interact with our children to help raise them with rich experiences and shelter them from harm.
-You’re going to need help to do this thing called parenthood, especially in the early years until your little one is running around the place.
+This proverb summarises so neatly that it takes an entire community, people from all walks of life, to interact with our children to help raise them with rich experiences and shelter them from harm.
+You’re going to need help to do this thing called parenthood, especially in the early years, until your little one is running around the place.

-It would, therefore, be a good idea and very advisable for you to start getting your tribe together and have this support network in place, even before you fall pregnant.
-Nowadays with the modern conveniences of the internet, you can find these support networks online in places like Nutricia Careline.
+Therefore, it would be a good idea and very advisable for you to start getting your tribe together and have this support network in place, even before you fall pregnant.
+Nowadays, with the internet’s modern conveniences, you can find these support networks online in places like Nutricia Careline.

-Continue reading to learn more about the support that is available to you before you get pregnant, during pregnancy and when your new arrival comes into the world.
+Continue reading to learn more about the available support before you get pregnant, during pregnancy, and when your new arrival comes into the world.

 The Importance of a Support Network from Preconception through Toddlerhood

 First and foremost, get yourself a great obstetrician bellybelly.org has a list of questions to help you find one.